apoorvasrinivasan26/alcohol_dependence/README.md

 # Alcohol Dependence

-Exploring the outcome of three interventions on alcohol depedence among men and women
+Exploring the longitudinal effects of three interventions on alcohol depedence among men and women using GLMMS and GEEs